MortalCoin/mortalcoin-evm-cli/README.md

 - Create games on the MortalCoin smart contract
 - Join existing games on the MortalCoin smart contract
+- Post positions for games on the MortalCoin smart contract
 - Validate game creation transactions
 - Validate game joining transactions
 - Track transaction status